-- Using a double boiler / bain-marie (pan with a container in for slow cooking) melt the coconut oil / creamed coconut.
+- Using a double boiler / bain-marie melt the coconut butter/ creamed coconut.

-- Grind the cashew nuts into a fine powder using a coffee grinder or blender with a small jug.
-They should just be starting to stick and release their oils.
+- Grind the cashew nuts into a fine powder using a coffee grinder or blender with a small jug like a bullet.

 - Grind the hazelnuts into a coarse powder, you can grind to fine powder but i prefer chunks of hazelnuts in the fudge.